 • It’s real-time.
 Collect, decision, and act on data in less than 50 milliseconds.

 The challenges around data collection and connectivity result in millions of dollars in wasted media spend for marketers – and constant marketing noise for consumers.
-Signal’s Open Data Platform is enabling brands to solve these issues with an ecosystem -neutral infrastructure that supports all brands, technology suppliers and publishers.
+Signal’s platform is enabling brands to solve these issues with an ecosystem -neutral infrastructure that supports all brands, technology suppliers and publishers.